Business Support Officer

 We offer a diverse range of extraordinary career opportunities across the Department, all focusing on supporting a safe, fair and responsible future for the Western Australian community, industry and resources sector.

 To learn more about the Department and what we have to offer, please visit our website, and to keep up to date on activities, you can follow us on LinkedIn.

 This position is located in Cannington, offering an excellent opportunity to escape the city and enjoy the benefits of this location.
 Situated near a shopping centre with various food and entertainment options, you can enjoy the convenience and amenities available nearby.

 Commuting to the office is made easy with excellent accessibility via public transport.
 However, please note that the Armadale/Thornlie line will be closed for 18 months from late 2023 and replacement bus services are planned.

 Within the office premises, you’ll find a café with friendly staff, serving great coffee and offering a selection of healthy lunch choices.
 The office itself is light and open plan, with breakout areas, spacious meeting rooms and multiple kitchen areas.
 Additionally, you’ll have access to onsite lifestyle facilities, including secure bike storage, fully equipped change rooms, personal lockers or consider a discounted membership at the nearby Cannington Leisureplex a short walk away.

 What are we looking for?

-- A current resume including the names of two (2) referees, with a current line manager preferred.
+- A detailed resume outlining your work history, education and professional development relevant to the advertised role, including the names of two (2) referees, with a current line manager preferred.

 Need some help with how to apply?